Pretty Hampshire house with stunning gardens and intriguing medieval history.

 In keeping with the history of the house it has a Grade II listed granary covered in wisteria as well as the modern pleasures of a tennis court and swimming pool with pool house.

 Within the gardens are man-made brick streams built as far back as the 13th Century.
 The river of the Lord was blessed when it ran under a carved bishop's head in one of the streams before it passed under the house.
-Another stream along the southern edge was built in about 1275 as an overflow from a neighbouring fishpond and was restored 12 years ago as a centrepiece of a wild garden under the guidance of Kim Wilkie, the distinguished landscape designer who lives locally.
+Another stream along the southern edge was built in about 1275 as an overflow from a neighbouring fishpond and was restored 12 years ago as a centerpiece of a wild garden under the guidance of Kim Wilkie, the distinguished landscape designer who lives locally.

 The property extends to approximately 9.7 acres including the historic ruins and a 4 acre paddock which is currently let on an agricultural tenancy.